 Let's be blunt about it, plagiarism (that is, taking someone else's ideas or words and claiming them as your own) is a pretty low act.
 It's no better than stealing.

-Plagiarism is bad at any time but becomes of crucial importance where something hangs on the result: like stealing someone else's words and submitting them to the Crocodile Prize.
+Plagiarism is bad at any time but becomes of crucial importance where something hangs on the result: like stealing someone else's words and benefiting from it in some way.
 Where we detect plagiarism, it is exposed.
 Thankfully, we have had very few cases.

 This document is added to and amended from time to time.
 Please feel free to comment on it or suggest ideas that may improve or augment it in an email to the publisher.

 Updated February 2017

 Updated February 2023

 The book is by M Ernest Young Lewis.

 I wrote a review of it a few years ago:

 Posted by: Philip Fitzpatrick | 16 November 2022 at 07:41 AM